YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 The second part of this note introduce some applications of algebraic approximation technique.
 We will first use algebraic envelop to show that MMP works for projective family over a Riemann surface.
 And the singularities of the minimal model and canonical model are nice.
 We then use the algebraic approximation techniques showing the existence of canonical modification for Moishezon morphism.

 Let us briefly sketch the idea on the existence of canonical modification for Moishezon morphism (this part of note will also appear in [Canonical and Terminal modification](https://yilimath.github.io/files/Birational/BCHM/CanonicalTerminalModification.pdf)).
 We first brrow the result from BCHM that the canonical modification exist for quasi-projective complex variety.
 Since the algebraic envelop of the Moishezon family is Moishezon, thus it's a Etale cover of some quasi-projective variety.
 Since canonical modification commute with Etale base change, the canonical modification exist on the algebraic envelop.
 We then check that the pull back of the canonical modification on the algebraic envelop is indeed the canonical modification of the family that we considered.
+(There is a question here)

 Finally we make a remark that canonical modification may not always exist.
 For more applications of canonical modification see my note: [Canonical and Terminal modification](https://yilimath.github.io/files/Birational/BCHM/CanonicalTerminalModification.pdf)